 Third: How is the landscaping software supported?

 Every software company makes choices in product design that affect the way you do.
-I’ve included four below and linked them to how my company handles them for reference:
+I've included four below and linked them to how my company and our solution, Aspire business management software, handle them for reference:

 Some of these design choices may be in conflict with your current practices.
 This means you will need to learn not only the software but new landscape management business processes.